jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 Let $Lambda_k^c (dif t | history(k-1))$ denote the cumulative cause-specific hazard function for the censoring for the $k$'th event.
-Also, let $Lambda^c (t)$ denote the compensator for the censoring process with respect to the natural filtration of all processes involved.
+Also, let $Lambda^c (t)$ denote the compensator for the censoring process with respect to the natural filtration (e.g., the observed filtration) of all processes involved.

 #example[